samelhousseini/km-openai/README.md

     <img src="images/run_ingest.jpg" width="600" />
     </p>
     <br/>
 1. "redis.yml" is also included with this repo.
 This is optional but might be needed if the user wants to use a Redis ACI instead of Redis Enterprise for development purposes.
+You can create the Redis container on ACI using the following command:<br/>
+        `az container create --resource-group <YOUR_RG_NAME> --file redis.yml`